 The ragged "information desk" that OWS runs in Zuccotti Park is a disturbing place for journalists expecting to find a friendly PR professional to make them feel good about themselves and tell them what to write, because there are no professional flacks there.
 Instead, it's staffed by the "kids" of the movement, who don't spend a lot of time fawning over reporters.

 That's why we're seeing so many stories about OWS' "scattered message" and so many lame articles about its supposedly deleterious impact on area businesses.
 The painful truth is that to cover OWS you have to get off your ass as a journalist, cut through the bubble separating you from the unwashed masses, and wade in.

 It's basic street journalism.
 The kind retired scribe Jimmy Breslin made famous.

 It's also the kind of old-school journalism too many national reporters who landed their jobs with the help of the "right connections" have never done.

 This failure was illustrated by a recent CNN poll that found that while the vast majority of Americans view bankers as "greedy, overpaid and dishonest," most don't have an opinion about OWS, which is basically a movement against such greed.
-The largest block - 32% - had a favorable opinion of OWS in the telephone survey of 1,007 adults conducted Oct.
-14-16, versus 29% with a negative opinion.
-However, 13% had no opinion at all and 26% had never heard of OWS.
+The largest block, 32 percent, had a favorable opinion of OWS in the telephone survey of 1,007 adults conducted Oct.
+14-16, versus 29 percent with a negative opinion.
+However, 13 percent had no opinion at all and 26 percent had never heard of OWS.